Cumming, Georgia

-Cumming is a city in Forsyth County, Georgia, United States, and the sole incorporated area in the county.
+Cumming is a city and the county seat of Forsyth County, Georgia, United States, and the sole incorporated area in the county.
 It is a suburban city, and part of the Atlanta metropolitan area.
 In the 2020 census, the population is 7,318, up from 5,430 in 2010.
 Surrounding unincorporated areas with a Cumming mailing address have a population of approximately 100,000.
-Cumming is the county seat of Forsyth County.

 History

 The area now called Cumming is located west of the historic location of Vann's Ferry between Forsyth County and Hall County.

 Early history

 The area, now called Cumming, was inhabited earlier by Cherokee tribes, who are thought to have arrived in the mid-18th century.
 The Cherokee and Creek people developed disputes over hunting land.
 After two years of fighting, the Cherokee won the land in the Battle of Taliwa.
 The Creek people were forced to move south of the Chattahoochee River.

 The Cherokee coexisted with white settlers until the discovery of gold in Georgia in 1828.
 Settlers that moved to the area to mine for gold pushed for the removal of the Cherokee.
 In 1835, the Treaty of New Echota was signed.
 The treaty stated that the Cherokee Nation must move to the Indian Territory, west of the Mississippi River.
 This resulted in the Trail of Tears.
 The Cherokee territory was then formed into Cherokee County in 1831.
 In 1832, the county had been split into several counties including Forsyth County.

 In 1833, the town of Cumming was formed from two 40 acre land lots that had been issued as part of a Georgia State Land Lottery in 1832.
 The two lots designated as Land Lot 1269 and Land Lot 1270 were purchased by a couple of Forsyth County Inferior Court justices who realized that it was necessary to have a seat of government to conduct county business.
 The boundaries of the two lots ended at what is now Tolbert Street on the west side, Eastern Circle on the east side, Resthaven Street on the south side, and School Street on the north side.
 In 1834 the post office was established and began delivering mail.
 The justices of the Inferior Court divided the town land into smaller lots and began selling them to people over the next several years, reserving one lot for the county courthouse.
 During that same year, the Georgia State Legislature incorporated the town of Cumming into the City of Cumming and made it the official government seat of Forsyth County.

 A second charter was issued in 1845, decreeing that Cumming's government would follow the mayor–council model of government.

 The community is commonly thought to be named after Colonel William Cumming.
 An alternate theory proposed by a local historian posits the name honors Rev. Frederick Cumming, a professor of Jacob Scudder, a resident of the area since 1815 who owned land in present-day downtown.
 Yet another theory is that the town is named after Alexander Cuming, the son of a Scottish baronet.